xNul/palworld-host-save-fix/README.md

 4. Confirm you can connect to your save on the dedicated server and that the world is the one in the save.
 You can check the world with a character that belongs to a regular player from the co-op.
 5. Afterwards, the co-op host must create a new character on the dedicated server.
 A new `.sav` file should appear in `PalServer\Pal\Saved\SaveGames\0\<your_save_here>\Players`.
 6. The name of that new `.sav` file is the co-op host's new GUID.
 We will need the co-op host's new GUID for the script to work.
-7. Copy the entire dedicated server save at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save with the co-op host's new character!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
+7. Shut the server down and then copy the entire dedicated server save at `PalServer\Pal\Saved\SaveGames\0\<your_save_here>` (it must be the save with the co-op host's new character!) into a temporary folder and remember the path for the temporary folder because it's needed to run the script.
 8. If you have not already done so, install [uesave-rs](https://github.com/trumank/uesave-rs) and get the file path to its install location.
 If the path does not have `uesave.exe` at the end, it's wrong.
 9. **Make a backup of your save!** This is an experimental script and has known bugs so always keep a backup copy of your save.
 10. Run the script using the command in the [Usage section](#usage) with the information you've gathered and using `00000000000000000000000000000001` as the co-op host's old GUID.
+11. Copy the save from the temporary folder back to the dedicated server.
+Move the save you had in the dedicated server somewhere else or rename it to something different.
-11. Have the co-op host join the server with their fixed character.
+12. Start the server back up and have the co-op host join the server with their fixed character.
-12. If, after 5 minutes of play, your Pals won't attack for you or do work in the base, follow the [\[Pal bug\] workaround](#pal-bug) to fix them.
+13. If, after 5 minutes of play, your Pals won't attack for you or do work in the base, follow the [\[Pal bug\] workaround](#pal-bug) to fix them.

 ## How to migrate a Windows/Linux dedicated server save to a Linux/Windows dedicated server